-This course in oral communication covers the fundamentals of public speaking with an emphasis on: selection and research of subjects; organization and support of ideas; and development and delivery of various forms of speeches.
+This course covers the fundamentals of public speaking with an emphasis on: selection and research of subjects; organization and support of ideas; and development and delivery of various forms of speeches.
 May not be repeated.
 SC

 TRANSFER: UC; CSU Gen. Ed.
-Area A1; IGETC Area 1C; C-ID COMM
+Area A1; IGETC Area 1C; C-ID COMM 110